Festive Self-guided Walking at Dolgellau

 Although we have tried to be as accurate & include as much detail as possible, we are always willing to give information on any aspect of the house if this statement does not answer your particular query.

-Make the most of our Discovery Point at Dolserau Hall - the starting point for your outdoor adventure.
-You'll find:
+To make the most of your break use the Discovery Point at Dolserau Hall - the starting point for your outdoor adventure.

 When you're not walking, there's plenty to do locally.
 Why not cycle along the traffic free Mawddach Trail, visit Harlech Castle, or ride on the Talyllyn Railway.
 See the 'Local Area' tab for further ideas.

 During your stay at Dolgellau you can enjoy the following recommended routes:

 Our easiest routes, allowing plenty of time to savour the magnificent mountain landscapes.
 All our walk notes suggest the best places to stop, great pubs, and tea rooms.

 Llandanwg Beach - 1 mile Sample route - Llandanwg Beach